ecupaio/dcgffl/_pages/covid-19-policies.md

 permalink: "/covid-19/"

 ---
 All participants of the DCGFFL are expected to work together and abide by CDC guidelines to ensure a safe environment for playing flag football.
+On registration, players will be required to sign an agreement and release waiver to comply with these policies at all times during league events.

 #### Vaccination